Last Updated on May 6, 2021 by Helga Dosa

 The path is actually part of the original foot route between the Cinque Terre before the boring of the railway tunnels between Manarola and Riomaggiore and between Riomaggiore and La Spezia.
 This small portion of the larger route was improved and baptized “Via dell’ Amore” for the romantic nature of its panoramas.
 The ticket for the trail is 5 euro, which is used for the maintenance of the path: it is a small price to pay for this unique experience, especially if it is shared with a special person.

-Unfortunately, as of February 2019 the path is actually closed, due to a landslide that partially obstructed the path in 2012.
+Unfortunately, as of February 2019, the path is actually closed, due to a landslide that partially obstructed the path in 2012.
+It should be again opened completely from 2023.
 There’s only a small portion, from Manarola train station, that can be covered.
+If you’re traveling to Cinque Terre, you should definitely consider visiting also Portofino, Vernazza, and Coniglia.
+There are also great ways to plan a road trip to Cinque Terre, La Spezia, and more.

 By Anna Merulla